 The king of garnishes provides an array of vitamins and minerals that can help with immunity, vision, and kidney health.
 It’s rich in antioxidants that protect against free-radical damage, it can help relieve swelling and pain from arthritis and other inflammatory conditions, and soothe upset stomach and digestive problems.
 It’s also famous as a breath freshener.
 Add small amounts to food, or blend with water (1 teaspoon per 20 pounds of bodyweight) to create a juice you can pour right into your dog’s water bowl.
 And another note of caution: Be sure you’re choosing the curly leaf variety.
 Spring parsley, a member of the carrot family that looks like parsley is toxic to dogs.

-Try your hand at DIY dog treats and freshen your pup’s breath by whipping up some homemade breath mints.
+Try your hand at DIY dog treats and freshen your dog’s stinky breath by whipping up some homemade breath mints.
 Blend oats, eggs, water, coconut oil, parsley, and mint, roll out the mixture, cut into small shapes, and bake for 35-40 minutes at 325° F. Allow to cool completely before serving.
 Be sure to feed sparingly.

 Carrots and apple slices

 Carrots and apple slices are two healthy snack options for dogs, especially when it comes to teeth and breath.
-Crunching on carrots and apples can help prevent plaque buildup, and keep breath fresh.
+Carrots and apples make great healthy snacks and treats, and keep breath fresh.
 They’re also a great treat for teething puppies!
 Pop carrots in the freezer for a cool treat.